nicklockwood/SwiftFormat/README.md

 + }
 ```

 **NOTE:** Occasionally, using trailing closure syntax makes a function call ambiguous, and the compiler can't understand it.
-Since SwiftFormat isn't able to detect this in all cases, the `trailingClosures` rule is disabled by default, and must be manually enabled by adding `--enable trailingClosures` to the command-line.
+Since SwiftFormat isn't able to detect this in all cases, the `trailingClosures` rule is disabled by default, and must be manually enabled via the `--enable trailingClosures` option.

-***trailingCommas*** - adds or removes trailing commas from the last item in an array or dictionary literal, depending on the `--commas` option:
+***trailingCommas*** - adds or removes trailing commas from the last item in an array or dictionary literal, depending on the `--commas` option (`always` (default) or `inline`).

 ```diff
   let array = [